abelson-lab/PAMPHLET/README.md

 ## Substitution, Insertions, and Deletions

-### To download the COSMIC mutation file
+### To download the COSMIC files

 1. Go to COSMIC (https://cancer.sanger.ac.uk/cosmic) and log in.
 Registration might be required
-2. On the archive download page (https://cancer.sanger.ac.uk/cosmic/download), download COSMIC mutation data that includes both targeted and genome-wide screens.
-On the website, it is named 'CosmicMutantExport.tsv.gz'
+2. On the download page (https://cancer.sanger.ac.uk/cosmic/download), download 'Genome Screen Mutant' and 'Targeted Screen Mutant'
-3. Use either the 'Download Whole file' option or the 'Download Filtered File' option.
-You can download a filtered file if you already know which primary tissue the cancer type you want to target belongs to, for example, chronic lymphocytic leukemia belongs to the haematopoietic and lymphoid tissue.
-You can find what primary tissues are included on the cancer browser page (https://cancer.sanger.ac.uk/cosmic/browse/tissue)
-4. To run the example, use either the 'Download Whole file' option or the 'Download Filtered File' option, and fill in ' haematopoietic_and_lymphoid_tissue' for the 'Filter by cancer' option.
+They are named, respectively, on the website, as 'Cosmic_GenomeScreensMutant_Tsv_v98_GRCh38.tar' and 'Cosmic_CompleteTargetedScreensMutant_Tsv_v98_GRCh38.tar'
+3. Then, download 'Classification' and 'Samples', they are named 'Cosmic_Classification_Tsv_v98_GRCh38.tar' and 'Cosmic_Sample_Tsv_v98_GRCh38.tar'

 ### COSMIC mutation file description

-The COSMIC mutation file is a table of mutations associated with information that is presented in columns such as mutation CDS (the nucleotide mutation), mutation description (amino acid level mutation type), genomics coordinate, cancer type, gene name, tumour id.
-Each entry in the file is linked to a single tumour ID and one genomic coordinate.
+The COSMIC mutation file is a table of mutations associated with information that is presented in columns such as mutation CDS (the nucleotide mutation), mutation description (amino acid level mutation type), genomics coordinate, gene name, sample ID.
+Each entry in the file is linked to a single sample ID and one genomic coordinate.
+One of files is the targeted screen, and the other one is the genome-wide screen.

+### COSMIC samples file description
+The COSMIC mutation file is a table of samples ID associated with information that is presented in columns such as tumour ID

+### COSMIC classification file description
+The COSMIC mutation file is a table of phenotype ID associated with information that is presented in columns such as various value indicating the cancer type.

 ### To download the gene track file